The United States is experiencing a maternal and fetal health crisis.

 Take the study about fathers' education, for example.
 It's not enough to simply say that Black moms and Black babies will have better health outcomes if fathers are able to pursue higher education.

 "I think the role where fathers are is a result of structural racism," says Dr. Collins.
 "African American men are less likely to go to college and they're more likely to be in jail.
 Their neighborhoods are more likely to have high unemployment rates.
 So, all that stuff, structural racism is at the top of the stream.
-There's major systemic things that have to be changed," he added.
+There's major systemic things that have to be changed," he adds.

 We know birth outcomes for Black moms and babies are worse in areas where there are a high number of shootings of unarmed Black men; in low-income, redlined neighborhoods; when Black fathers lack equal access to education; and when moms experience chronic worry about racial discrimination.